taskcluster/taskcluster-retrospectives/README.md

 ## Updating Retrospectives

-If a document is merge into master and you wish to change some minor formatting or spelling, feel free.
+If a document has been merged into master and you wish to change some minor formatting or spelling, feel free.
 If you want to make a larger change, consider adding it as an addendum to the document in question.